Christopher-Karvelis/Simple-FPS-game-in-Unity/README.md

 ## Start of the game
-- The game starts with a starting menu which waits for the user to give a value N (greater than 1 for the game to make sense).
-When the user gives a value and presses enter a terain of  N*N cubes is created.
+- The game starts with a starting menu which waits for the user to enter a value N (greater than 1 for the game to make sense).
+When player gives a value and presses enter a terain of  N*N cubes is created.

 - Player begins with 100 points and 4 lives.